Epiphqny/Yolact_fcos/README.md

 python train_net.py --num-gpus 8 --config-file configs/Yolact/MS_R_101_3x.yaml --eval-only MODEL.WEIGHTS /path/to/checkpoint_file
 ```

-## Results(model still in training,will update new result once finished)
+## Results
-After training - epochs on the coco dataset using the resnet-101 backbone, the mAP is 0.350 on COCO val2017 dataset:
+After training 36 epochs on the coco dataset using the resnet-101 backbone, the mAP is 0.352 on COCO val2017 dataset:
 ![](AP.jpg)